heliossun/ELIP/rebuttal.md

 _Table 1: Comparison of performance in terms of RSUM and MMI among OOD retrieval.
 Where CLIP ZS is the pre-trained zero-shot evaluation, all other methods are fine-tuned on MS-COCO. `ave` is the average RSUM of all OOD retrieval._

-From our observations, even ELIP has relatively lower RSUM on ID retrieval, but it presents higher RSUM in most OOD cases, which indicates the robustness of ELIP when facing noisy images and text in retrieval tasks.
-Also, it is predictable that BLIP has better performance when dealing with some text OOD cases, since they put more efforts on improving language understanding.
+From our observations, even ELIP has a relatively lower RSUM on ID retrieval, but it presents a higher RSUM in most OOD cases, which indicates the robustness of ELIP when facing noisy images and text in retrieval tasks.
+Also, it is predictable that BLIP performs better when dealing with some text OOD cases since they put more effort into improving language understanding.

 `Q3`: What is ELIP+?
 `A3`: We kindly provide a clarification here.
 ELIP+ is our method plugged into BLIP, and ELIP is our method plugged into CLIP.
 Where BLIP and CLIP are two well-known vision-language modeling frameworks.

 `Q4`: What dataset was used for the ablation study?

-`A4`: Our ablation study is mainly focused on MS-COCO, since MS-COCO provides more distinct phenomena than Flickr30k.
-We use Gaussian Noise and Natural Noise as the image and text perturbation to generate test data for OOD retrieval.
+`A4`: Our ablation study mainly focuses on MS-COCO, which provides more distinct phenomena than Flickr30k.
+We use Gaussian and Natural Noise as the image and text perturbation to generate test data for OOD retrieval.

 `Q5`: What are the parameters used for the noise-adding processes?